Condo Living in Kingston and Area in 2026 – Downsizing Now?

 Condo living in Kingston often starts with a straightforward benefit.
 You can lock your door and leave without worrying about ongoing maintenance while you are away.
 Most Kingston condos have staff or property managers to look after the building, which is a real advantage if you travel or spend part of the winter elsewhere.

-Another advantage is reduced upkeep.
+Another benefit includes the reduction in upkeep.
 Owners usually care only for the interior of their unit, while the condominium corporation handles the roof, elevators, shared plumbing, hallways, and landscaping.
 Monthly fees cover these services and help fund future repairs, which reduces surprise costs compared to owning a house.

 What Can Feel Challenging